Michael-F-Bryan/rust-ffi-guide/src/errors/index.md

 To practice our error handling, lets create a simple Rust library for parsing a TOML file and inspecting it.

+For this application we'll be inspecting a Rust enum (`toml::Value`) which may be one of multiple types under the hood, therefore it will be quite natural to accept [*output parameters*] and return a *success* flag for a lot of our bindings.

 First we'll create a new crate and update `Cargo.toml` to pull in the `toml` library.